Jordach/CAPGUI/README.md

 * Linux: Git Clone this repo then type in a terminal: `bash start_gui.sh`
 * Mac: Install Python 3.10.9 or later, Git Clone this repo then type in a terminal: `bash start_gui.sh`

 An installer browser tab should automatically launch and offer to automatically install models, ControlNets etc directly into your chosen ComfyUI install.
 If the machine is headless and runs over the network - use it's IP address instead.
 It's expected that CAPGUI and ComfyUI are to be installed on the same machine, but is not required due to ComfyUI's API.
-If you are separating the two - ensure you update the
+If you are separating the two - ensure you update the remote instance manually.

 ## Updating:
 If you downloaded this repository with Git, just `git pull`.